SH42913/tfc_structures/README.md

-# TFC Structures
+# Dynamic TFC Structures

 Did you ever dream to fill your **TerraFirmaCraft** world with authentic structures?
-TFC Structures will bring them to your world!
+Dynamic TFC Structures will bring them to your world!

-TFC Structures can activate any world-gen structure and replace their blocks with TerraFirmaCraft analogues like it was built specially for TFC.
-TFC Structures is also fully configurable, you may find configuration files in * *config/tfc\_structures** folder.
+Dynamic TFC Structures can activate any world-gen structure and replace their blocks with TerraFirmaCraft analogues like it was built specially for TFC.
+Dynamic TFC Structures is also fully configurable, you may find configuration files in **config/tfc\_structures** folder.
 By default, only vanilla structures are activated, but you can activate any other modded structure.

 ## Disclaimer

-Be aware that TFC Structures is currently in **ALPHA**, so it **contains bugs** and there are **a lot of things to do**.
+Be aware that Dynamic TFC Structures is currently in **ALPHA**, so it **contains bugs** and there are **a lot of things to do**.

 ## Configurations

-TFC Structures has 3 configuration files:
+Dynamic TFC Structures has 3 configuration files:

 * **common-config.toml**
   _allowedDimensions_ \- list of dimensions where structure block will be replaced with TFC blocks